wolfmanjm/wolfhbot/README.md

 GT2 Belt Drive
 --------------
-The two end idlers are 2x flanged bearings back to back, and another pair separated with a washer above it, Then two of the idelrs on the X Gantry are raised to keep the belt riding level.
+The two end idlers are 2x flanged bearings back to back, and another pair separated with a washer above it, Then two of the idlers on the X Gantry are raised to keep the belt riding level.
 I avoid the cross over of the belts by running the two belts one above the other in parallel.